ArshKochhar/shopify-backend-2022/README.md

 <img width="1786" alt="Screen Shot 2022-01-18 at 10 41 00 AM" src="https://user-images.githubusercontent.com/51424592/149969250-dd5377a5-c37d-48b2-913a-2fe0cfdce3a9.png">

 As seen in the image above, you can see all the different endpoints that are built for the CRUD operations and the additional feature.

+After arriving at this page, upon clicking each endpoint, you will see a sample `Response Body` & expected `status code`.
+To test out each of these endpoints, you will be required to `click on the endpoint`, click on `try it now` and then `Execute`.

+Please note that some of the requests require a `body` or `query parameters` or both.
+You will be prompted for either of these requirements to complete the request.

+# Additonal Feature on Local Server

+The additional feature that I have implemented is the `Export inventory data in CSV by clicking a button`.
+Upon clicking the `Try it now`, for the following two endpoints:

+# Running Tests

+I have written out test cases for each of these endpoints, where it would `fail` , and where it would `pass`.
+Please note that the first time that you run these test cases all of them will pass, however the second time, 2 will not.
+This is because the `POST` and `DELETE` request have already been succesfull the first time around.

+- For the `POST` request, this means that an object with the same fields has already been created and the database cannot contain duplicates
+- For the `DELETE` request, this means that an object with the given `_id` has already been deleted, and so an item that doesn't exist in the database cannot be deleted

+I have provided extra sample data and _id's for these two requests to succeed if you wish to run the test's again.

+The tests can be found in `/inventory-shopify/test/api.test.js`
+- In order to run these tests you must run the command `npm run test`